 Could the way your institution talks to students actually be contributing to “summer melt”—those students who accept offers from schools but fail to show up on campus in the fall?

-Evaluate the strength of your current communications with our student communications diagnostic
+Evaluate the strength of your current communications with our student communications toolkit

 The relationship between communication style and enrollment success may sound far-fetched, but recent behavioral science research and EAB best practice studies suggest there’s actually a pretty strong connection.
 From complicated orientation instructions to financial aid requirements loaded with administrative jargon, even well-intentioned institutions can make the journey from application to registration feel like a game of chutes and ladders.